 The Coordinator of this team must be a confident leader with the capacity to respond effectively in high-pressure situations.
 We are seeking a dedicated, compassionate applicant with effective problem-solving skills, the selection of which will be based on extra-curricular involvement and interviews.
 Experience organising a similar residential program or camp is desirable.

-Time commitment: Residential tutors are required to attend Tutor Camp, welfare training, and team meetings before the program before the program.
+Time commitment: Residential tutors are required to attend Tutor Camp (2nd-4th December), welfare training, and team meetings before the program before the program.
 Residential tutors will stay on campus with the residential students, move into their college lodgings on the Friday prior to the Residential program and stay until the final Friday of the VCE Summer School program, with the middle weekend free.

 The Activities Team consists of six people who will organise and run activities and workshops during the program.
-Duties will include planning, organisation, set up, clean up and promotion of activities.
+You are the custodians of fun at VCESS.
+Duties will include planning, organisation, set up, clean up and promotion of activities and other fun things.
 Applicants should be comfortable working in a team environment.

 The Coordinator of this team will be responsible for managing the team and ensuring that all activities are prepared before the beginning of the Program and run smoothly during.
 Applicants should be responsible and have experience in leadership roles.